vmmoorthy/magic-login/README.md

 # Magic Login

-Let's Login using the email login link
+Let's Login using the email login link<br/>
-Remove the burden of remembering the password
+Remove the burden of remembering the password<br/>
-No need to trust the password manager
+No need to trust the password manager<br/>

 # Things to understand
 1. we are using nodemailer to send login link